Super Dimension Fortress Macross: Production

-When Macross debuted on 3 October 1982 (with only three episodes made so far) its stunning success among Japanese television audiences convinced Big West to approve an extension to 36 episodes, allowing the staff to end with the "two years after" story arc.
+When Macross was first put in production, the anime was going to end with a total of 24 episodes.
+However, when the show debuted on 3 October 1982 (with only three episodes made so far), its stunning success among Japanese television audiences convinced Big West to approve an extension to 36 episodes, allowing the staff to end with the "two years after" story arc.

 Animation work was contracted out to a number of sub-contracting studios, including Artland (Haruhiko Mikimoto's employer), the nascent AIC and Gainax studios, as well as the Tatsunoko-supplied AnimeFriend and Star Pro.
 AnimeFriend and Star Pro are infamously notorious among fans of the show for having brought in very spotty, off-model and continuity error-laden animation work.

-There were plans for a splashy ending to the series, one that would have shown major characters Misa Hayase and Hikaru Ichijo blasting off in the colonization ship SDF-2 Megaroad-01, but the sequence was scrapped due to lack of time and budget.
-However, due to fan demand this sequence was later used in the Macross Flashback 2012 OVA released in 1987.Best Hit Series: The Super Dimension Fortress Macross: Flash Back 2012 Graffiti.
-Shougakukan, Japan.
-Y910.
-1987.The Super Dimension Fortress Macross was produced as the first of the three Super Dimension mecha anime television series in Japan.
+There were plans for a splashy ending to the series that would have shown major characters Misa Hayase and Hikaru Ichijo blasting off in the colonization ship SDF-2 Megaroad-01, but the sequence was scrapped due to lack of time and budget.
+However, due to fan demand this sequence was later used in the Macross Flashback 2012 OVA released in 1987.

+Super Dimension Fortress Macross was produced as the first of the three Super Dimension mecha anime television series in Japan.
 It was followed by Super Dimension Century Orguss (1983) and Super Dimension Cavalry Southern Cross (1984).
 These shows were related in name only.

 Media

 Anime

-In 1984, Harmony Gold licensed the first Macross series from Tatsunoko and planned to dub the series on home video.
-In 1985, Harmony Gold edited and rewrote the series with The Super Dimension Cavalry Southern Cross and Genesis Climber Mospeada, collectively releasing them as Robotech, to syndicate on weekday television and to promote a Revell model line.
-Robotech's credits listed only the English adaptation's production crew and two Tatsunoko producers.
+In 1984, Harmony Gold USA licensed the first Macross series from Tatsunoko and planned to dub the series on home video.
+In 1985, Harmony Gold, without permission from Studio Nue or Big West, edited and rewrote the series with The Super Dimension Cavalry Southern Cross and Genesis Climber Mospeada, collectively releasing them as Robotech, to syndicate on weekday television and to promote a Revell model line.
+Robotechs credits listed only the English adaptation's production crew and two Tatsunoko producers.
+No mention of the creators is shown in the credits.
 In 1999, Harmony Gold asserted it had exclusive rights to the "distribution of the Macross television series and the right to create and authorize the sale of merchandise based on such series" outside Japan, and began sending cease-and-desist letters to import toy dealers, temporarily barring Macross-related merchandise from North America.

-The merchandise has since been imported again by the same toy dealers in direct sales, and Harmony Gold has sublicensed additional material for North American retail distribution.
+The merchandise has since been imported again by the same toy dealers in direct sales.